WintrCat/spellcastsolver/readme.md

 `gemManagement` Toggles a gem management algorithm that when enabled will recommend moves that score less to collect more gems if it thinks you'll likely profit in the long term.

 ### Running
 Once you have configured your board file, you can run the program with `python main.py`.
 You will be given the best moves in the position and the co-ordinates of any swaps necessary to play the move.
-The first time you run the program will be slightly slower as it generates a prefix tree of the dictionary.

 ## 📊 Benchmarking
 There is a script called `benchmark.py` which you can run to test the solver against a large number of randomised Spellcast boards.
-You will be given a small report on how it performed, and can configure the benchmark at the top section of the script.
+You will be given a small report on how it performed, and can configure the benchmark at the top section of the script that it runs.